 Endurance Training – Upper Limb

 The training prescription for unsupported arm exercise is not well defined.
-Details regarding intensity for arm exercises are not always stated in published research.
+Details regarding intensity for endurance arm exercises are not always stated in published research.

 The intensity for upper limb endurance exercise may be prescribed based on:

-A. Weight repetitions.
+A. Weights and repetitions.

 B. Dyspnoea score.

-A. Prescribing intensity based on weight repetitions
+A. Prescribing intensity based on weights and repetitions

 To elicit an endurance training effect, use the upper limb endurance exercises, and prescribe low weights with high repetition.